 The headteacher will not issue any 'informal' or 'unofficial' suspensions or exclusions, e.g. sending a pupil home to 'cool off', regardless of whether the parents have agreed to this.
 The headteacher will not use the threat of suspension or exclusion as a means of instructing parents to remove their child from the premises.

-All suspensions and exclusions will be formally recorded on CPOMS.
+All suspensions and exclusions will be formally recorded on the school's pupil information system.